Stefan Christensen ← Back to writing

 The Principles Behind the Products

-Sensible defaults over maximum optionality.
-If there’s no compelling reason to do something a particular way, do it that way.
+Two ideas ran through everything we built.
+The first was sensible defaults over maximum optionality: if there’s no compelling reason to do something a particular way, do it that way.
 You get monitoring, alerting, logging, scaling for free.
-The golden path isn’t a limitation—it’s the fastest, most reliable way to get to production.
+The golden path isn’t a limitation, it’s the fastest, most reliable way to get to production, and it handles compliance requirements the team would otherwise need to figure out themselves.
 Constraints create freedom.

 How We Made the Transition